-The only actual requirement is not to overthink it, I never sit down, stare at a page, and consciously ask myself, “What should I write in my notebook today?”, doing that defeats the purpose.
+The only actual requirement of this practice is not to overthink it, I never sit down, stare at a page, and consciously ask myself, “What should I write in my notebook today?”.
+The premise of this notebook it’s more about building an archive of raw, unfiltered fragments, for example: a memory that surfaces out of nowhere, a physical sensation, a sudden urge, something you saw that looked interesting or a fragment of a conversation you overheard.

 what kind of materials do you need?

-By the way there are no rules for this kind of notebook.. you can use whatever materials catch your eye.
+There are no rules for this kind of notebook.. you can use whatever materials catch your eye.
 Again, the only requirement is not to think too much.
 If something interests you, you just put it there.
+Personally, I never use much paint in mine… I get distracted easily, and by the time I actually grab the paint and get it ready, I’ve already lost the idea.

-In fact, since I can be a bit forgetful, the notebook helps me synthesize things, it brings back what I like and the exact sensation I was feeling the moment I wrote it down, even though I don’t always remember how or when I wrote something… just clarifying that this can happen, and it’s completely normal.
+In fact, since I can be a bit forgetful, the notebook helps me synthesize things, it brings back what I like and the exact sensation I was feeling the moment I wrote it down, even though I don’t always remember how or when I wrote something… (just clarifying that this can happen, and it’s completely normal.)

-do it to make it feel less precious, put a random sticker on the cover, let the corners get bent at the bottom of your bag, use three different colors of pen on the same page, we have infinite possibilities…
+If we’re speaking practically about materials and other stuff, to make it more fun and “yours”, you can personalize it however you want, not to make it look ‘aesthetic’ though… do it to make it feel less precious, maybe put a random sticker on the cover, let the corners get bent at the bottom of your bag, use three different colors of pen on the same page, we have infinite possibilities.

 why just one notebook?